dievik/Increment-a-stored-value/README.md

 # Smiley-School
-Increase number in the browser's local storage
+Increase a number in the browser's local storage